robjg/oddjob/README.txt

 Changes in 1.4.0
 ----------------
+- Tee type can now be used with an input stream to create a wire tap of what is read from the stream.
+- The Log Panel in Explorer will now show TRACE messages.
 - The ScriptJob class loader can now be set.
 - URLClassLoader type now just creates one class loader when it's configured, not a new one each time it was resolved.